Mass media in Vietnam: 1975–1990: Post-war period and the beginning of color television

 As a regional station in the South of Vietnam under the Vietnam Radio - Television Commission, HTV has helped television stations in the southern provinces to restore facilities or build more.

 With the help of THTW and HTV, a system of local television stations was gradually formed.
-In 1976, the Vinh Television Station was established, followed by the Đà Nẵng Television Station, established on the basis of Hải Vân broadcasting station.
+In 1976, the Vinh Television Station was established, followed by the Đà Nẵng Television Station, established on the basis of Hai Van broadcasting station.
 In 1978, Thanh Hoá Television was officially broadcast, along with that, the Vinh Television was transferred to the local People's Committee, becoming Nghệ Tĩnh Television.
 In early 1979, the television program Hanoi Television began its broadcasts on the national television, initially as a program to serve the capital's citizens, broadcast monthly, then gradually moved to daily broadcasting.
 This is the forerunner of today's Hanoi Radio Television.
 In 1983, Haiphong Television and Quảng Ninh Television were officially established.
-In 1985, Đồng Tháp Television became the second television station in the Southwest region after Cần Thơ Radio - Television Station; however, it had to stop broadcasting in 1991 because of financial problems, and has only rebroadcast back since 1997; Lâm Đồng Radio - Television Station has become the first station in the Central Highlands to broadcast, and the second station in the South to have a color television broadcasting system.
+In 1985, Dong Thap Television became the second television station in the Southwest region after Can Tho Radio - Television Station; however, it had to stop broadcasting in 1991 because of financial problems, and has only rebroadcast back since 1997; Lâm Đồng Radio - Television Station has become the first station in the Central Highlands to broadcast, and the second station in the South to have a color television broadcasting system.

 During this period, the media was not fully developed.
 Every day, THTW and HTV would exchange video tapes via airway.
 In addition, THTW transmitted video tapes to Haiphong Television Station and neighboring provinces via road, and HTV transmitted video tapes to television stations in the South.
 This resulted in delays of several days in the broadcast of national television programs.
 Although the majority of programs at the time were produced by THTW or HTV, local stations also made efforts to insert a few locally oriented programs, primarily the local news, to complement the national broadcasts.

 In the first half of the 1980s, color broadcasting by television stations began to take place.
 THTW officially switched to full-time color broadcasting in early August 1986, instead of just special programs.
 Meanwhile, HTV started broadcasting the HTV7 channel to facilitate the change of broadcasting systems.
-THTW was renamed to Vietnam Television (VTV) on 30 April.
+THTW was renamed to Vietnam Television on 30 April.
 On the night of 23 August, due to the lack of money to renovate the outdated electrical system, a destructive major fire broke out, burning down the entire television center of HTV.
 Yet, just one night later, HTV made the switch to color broadcasting, bringing an end to black-and-white television and setting a new milestone in Vietnam's broadcasting history.